Janis Irwin: Education

 Irwin holds a Bachelor of Education from the University of Alberta, a Master of Education from the University of Calgary, and completed PhD-level coursework at the University of Alberta without defending her thesis.

 Provincial politics

+As the only openly gay MLA in the Alberta legislature, Irwin has faced backlash for being outspoken against social injustices.

 In her first term as Member of the Legislative Assembly of Alberta, Irwin advocated against conversion therapy by citing the harmful organization Journey Canada with its ties to this practice.
 Another issue Irwin strongly advocated on was the legal protections of gay-straight alliances (GSAs) in the education system in Alberta.

 In her second term as the Critic for Housing, Irwin has been vocal, calling for action on skyrocketing rents.
 Irwin has tabled Bill 205, the Housing Security Act, which would bring in temporary rent caps.

 Irwin has also been a voice for her unhoused constituents, calling for an end to encampment sweeps and urging immediate investments in affordable and permanent supportive housing.

 As of June 21, 2024, she also serves as the chair of the Legislature's Public Accounts Committee.